gallit/zuno-switch/README.md

 - Removed the FLIRS powersave mode so the battery monitor is disabled (Zuno SDK)
 - Removed the sleep inside the loop code
 - Adding 2 "virtual pins" managing respectively the channels 1-4 and 5-8.

+## Home assistant
+Unable to associate device into ha.
+There is an issue with the "no profile" status of zuno.
+Could be possible to clone existing configuration.

 ## Jeedom